Is There a Dimmer Outlook Ahead for Newmont Corporation (NEM)?

 NEM’s Market Performance

-NEM stocks went down by -3.73% for the week, with a monthly jump of 2.40% and a quarterly performance of 20.30%, while its annual performance rate touched 22.42%.
-The volatility ratio for the week stands at 1.56% while the volatility levels for the past 30 days are set at 2.05% for Newmont Corporation.
-The simple moving average for the period of the last 20 days is -3.02% for NEM stocks with a simple moving average of 11.17% for the last 200 days.
+NEM stocks went down by -2.20% for the week, with a monthly drop of -7.50% and a quarterly performance of 8.70%, while its annual performance rate touched 22.34%.
+The volatility ratio for the week stands at 1.89% while the volatility levels for the past 30 days are set at 1.75% for Newmont Corporation.
+The simple moving average for the period of the last 20 days is -5.15% for NEM stocks with a simple moving average of 8.51% for the last 200 days.

 Analysts’ Opinion of NEM